TIBCOSoftware/js-docker/jaspersoft-containers/K8s/jrs/README.md

       AUDIT_DB_USER_NAME: audit-db-user-name
       AUDIT_DB_PASSWORD: audit-password

-4. Build the docker images for TIBCO JasperReports® Server, and Scalable Query Engine (see the [Docker JasperReports Server readme](../../Docker/jrs#readme) and [Docker Scalable Query Engine readme](../../Docker/scalableQueryEngine#readme) ).
+4. Build the docker images for JasperReports® Server, and Scalable Query Engine (see the [Docker JasperReports Server readme](../../Docker/jrs#readme) and [Docker Scalable Query Engine readme](../../Docker/scalableQueryEngine#readme) ).
 5. Generate the keystore and copy it to the `OpenShift/jrs/helm/secrets/keystore` folder, see here for [Keystore Generation ](../../Docker/jrs#keystore-generation).
-6. Copy the TIBCO JasperReports® Server license to the `OpenShift/jrs/helm/secrets/license` folder.
+6. Copy the JasperReports® Server license to the `OpenShift/jrs/helm/secrets/license` folder.

 ## JMS Configuration
-  By default, TIBCO JasperReports® Server will install using activemq docker image.
+  By default, JasperReports® Server will install using activemq docker image.
 You can disable it by changing the parameter `jms.enabled=false`.

  External JMS instance can also be used instead of in-build JMS setup by adding the external jms url `jms.jmsBrokerUrl`.
 You can access it by using tcp port, for instance `tcp://<JMS-URL>:61616`.

 ## Ingress Controller

-You can use HA Proxy ingress controller to manage the traffic across the TIBCO JasperReports® Server pods.
+You can use HA Proxy ingress controller to manage the traffic across the JasperReports® Server pods.

-**Note:** Enable the ingress controller so that TIBCO JasperReports® Server can work with multiple pods.
+**Note:** Enable the ingress controller so that JasperReports® Server can work with multiple pods.

 To enable this setup, run the following command.